alejandrobolano/cv/README.md

-# Alejandrobolanocv
+# Alejandro M. Bolaño Méndez - Personal Website

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.
+The goal of this website is: put in practice my skills with Angular and show my Curriculum (CV)

 ## Development server